dmhenaopa/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 + 12-directory_permissions: Creates a directory called dir_holberton with permissions 751 in the working directory.
 + 13-change_group: Changes the group owner to holberton for the file hello.
 + 14-change_owner_and_group: Changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
++ 15-symbolic_link_permissions: Changes the owner and the group owner of the file _hello to betty and holberton respectively.
 + 16-if_only: Changes the owner of the file hello to betty only if it is owned by the user guillaume.